paulonteri/play-game-with-computer-vision/README.md

 I've been playing strategy + city building + simulation? games like [TownsMen 6](https://play.google.com/store/apps/details?id=com.hg.townsmen6&hl=en&gl=US), [Clash of the Clans](https://apps.apple.com/us/app/clash-of-clans/id529479190), [SimCity](https://store.steampowered.com/app/24780/SimCity_4_Deluxe_Edition/) for the last 10 years.

-On trying out [City Island 5](https://apps.apple.com/us/app/city-island-5-tycoon-sim-game/id1445023279?mt=12) I found it mildly irritating that my collectibles could not accumulate while I was outside the game.
+On trying out [City Island 5](https://apps.apple.com/us/app/city-island-5-tycoon-sim-game/id1445023279?mt=12) I found it mildly irritating that my collectables could not accumulate while I was outside the game.
 I might have had the best businesses, strategy, etc but I had to be in the game to ensure I collect the cash/keys/gold overtime.
-For example if my bakery makes €100 per minute I would only earn €100 after leaving the game and coming back 24 hours later.
+For example, if my bakery makes €100 per minute I would only earn €100 after leaving the game and coming back 24 hours later.

 This became especially tiresome while trying to accumulate €5,000,000 required to buy the island shown below.
 This would take me roughly two weeks of gameplay if I don't spend any money - it's not worth it.